modernice/goes/docs/guide/aggregates.md

 2. Applies it to the aggregate immediately (calls the registered handler)
 3. Records it as an uncommitted change

 Event handlers (appliers) are always unexported.
-They only mutate state — no validation, no side effects.
+They only mutate state and must not validate or trigger side effects.

 ## The DTO Pattern